ivaeisaenen/DevOps-with-Docker-2023-Part3-Deployment-Pipelines/README.md

 Access with browser http://localhost:8080

 ## Docker composite up

+ ... -f docker-composite.yml

 ```
-1. Pull the previously created image and deploy service
+1. Pulls the previously created image and deploys service
-2. Use Wathtover to check if docker image is updated and pull & deploy if updated
+2. Uses Watchtower to check if docker image is updated and pull & deploy if updated
 ```